Kali Rubaii, Purdue University

 While Ayman is technically “up river” and still connected to the same waterway he loves, he is among many environmental activists estranged from the very places they wish to protect.
 People like Ayman take with them their expertise in soil science, toxicology, ecology, biology, and their skills in community organizing and grassroots political pressure.
 Whether returnees or newly displaced, many of Iraq’s grassroots environmentalists are leading from outside, displaced from their usual categories of citizenship and personhood.
 This follows a global pattern in the political displacement of environmental activists by assassination, threat, and departure/return.

 Many of Iraq’s ground-up leaders in climate change adaptation are not self-identified activists, while some are.
 Their forms of displacement are myriad, as are their theories for surviving in changed environments.
 As a displaced person in a new environment, Ma Jowad’s lesson was to let go of purity, while Othman’s lesson was the be transhumant and unattached.
 As returnees to changed environments, Hameed’s lesson was to scale down.
-And as a politically displaced environmentalist, Ayman’s lesson was the organize everyone.
+And as a politically displaced environmentalist, Ayman’s lesson was to organize everyone.

 Given displaced peoples’ diverse expertise in surviving changed climates, their active inclusion is key to practices and policies of climate adaptation.
 As more and more people are displaced, new categories of political leadership and representation are forming.
 Displaced people all over the world are taking new forms of leadership worthy of attention in movements for environmental justice.
 Their efforts are worthy of attention not only because it is just, but also because, as Melissa Nelson reminds us about traditional ecological knowledge, everyone’s survival may depend upon their insights and methods.